 Hip & Pelvis Injury

-If you have suffered a pelvis or hip injury, you may be entitled to make a compensation claim for any pain or expenses you are having to deal with as a result.
-The personal injury solicitors at JMW can guide you through the entire process, from understanding your eligibility to bringing the claim forward.
+If you have suffered a pelvis or hip injury in an accident that wasn’t your fault, you may be entitled to make a compensation claim for any pain or expenses you are having to deal with as a result.
+The hip injury claims team at JMW can guide you through the entire process, from understanding your eligibility to bringing the claim forward.

-The figures below are estimates from JMW’s Compensation Calculator and will give you a rough estimate of how much compensation you’d be likely to receive for your hip or pelvis injury claim.
+The figures above are estimates from JMW’s Compensation Calculator and will give you a rough estimate of how much compensation you’d be likely to receive for your hip or pelvis injury claim.

 How Much Pelvis or Hip Injury Compensation Can I Claim?